CallumLeach-Shell/Weather_api/README.md

 ## Requirements
 To run this script, there are a few python requirements.

+### Development Environment
-Firstly we add the conda-forge channel.
+Firstly we add the conda-forge channel, then create a conda env from which to work.

 ```
 conda config --env --add channels conda-forge